 - Shibuya Station (Shibuya Expressway Bus Terminal)

 I recommend taking the bus from Shinjuku Station or Tokyo Station as their Expressway Bus Terminals are the easiest to find.

 Bus from Tokyo Station to Kawaguchiko Station

 From Tokyo Station, follow the Yaesu South Exit signs.
 At the exit, turn right to go to the Bus Expressway Terminal.
-There is always bus stop staff around.
+There is always a bus stop staff around.
 So, if you are confused, don’t be afraid to ask where to depart for Kawaguchiko.

 Bus from Shinjuku Station to Kawaguchiko Station

 From Shinjuku Station, follow the signs towards the South Exit or New South Exit.
 Then follow signs towards Shinjuku Expressway Bus Terminal.
 From there, you can purchase your bus tickets at the ticket machines, which costs around 1,750 yen per adult.

 Bus from Shibuya Station to Kawaguchiko Station